Hayley Raso: International career

 In June 2012, Raso was called up to the Australian senior squad for the first time.
 She made her debut on 24 June, in a 1–1 draw with New Zealand.
 She was part of the Australian under-20 side at the 2013 AFF Women's Championship, and was part of the side that finished runner-up to Japan's under-23 side.
 Following this, she returned to the senior side for the matches against China, and played in the match held on 24 November.

 Raso was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.

 Raso was selected in Australia's squad for the 2023 FIFA Women's World Cup.
 In Australia's final group match against Canada, Raso scored the first 2 goals of the game in what was a 4-0 win and was judged player of the match.
 Raso also scored in the Round of 16 match against Denmark.

 On 4 June 2024, Raso was named in the Matildas team which qualified for the Paris 2024 Olympics, her second Olympic games selection.

 On 26 October 2025, Raso earned her 100th cap in a 2–1 victory over Wales.

+Raso was part of the Matildas squad which finished as runners-up at the 2026 AFC Women's Asian Cup following a 1–0 loss to Japan in the tournament's final on 21 March 2026.